kas-lab/mirte_playground/docs/source/index.rst

 This websites containts the materials for the :abbr:`SE-Robotics Summer School (ACM SIGSOFT Summer School for Software Engineering in Robotics)`.

+The **Software Engineering in Robotics (SE-Robotics) series** of PhD schools is designed to provide a balanced mix of theoretical knowledge and hands-on practice, targeting essential areas of software engineering specifically tailored for robotics.

+Main objectives:

+1. To provide an intensive, hands-on learning experience in software engineering within the context of robotics.

+2. To expose students to research and industry-standard software development practices in the field of robotics.

+3. To discuss challenges raised by real-world robotic applications and how software engineering as a research area can enhance their technological maturity

+4. To facilitate networking opportunities with leading industry professionals and academics in the field.

 .. toctree::
    :includehidden:
    :hidden: